Analysis of the infinite server queues with semi-Markovian multivariate discounted inputs: Model description

 where $<\cdot, \cdot>$ denotes the scalar product on $\nbR^k$.
-Note that $s=(s_1,...,s_k)$ is assumed to be such that $s_j\in \nbR$ for all $j=1,...,k$ and such that \eqref{def_mgf} is well defined, i.e. the expectation is finite.
-Definition \eqref{def_mgf} may in fact very well include the case where the $s_j$'s are complex and purely imaginary, in which case $\tilde{\psi}(s,t)$ is the characteristic function of $\tilde{Z}(t)$ jointly to $X_{N_t}$; this will particularly be the case in the proof of Theorem \ref{theo_deterministic_psi}.
-Note also that $X_0$ in \eqref{def_mgf} has no direct physical interpretation here, as the claims sizes/customer batches are given by $X_i$, $i\ge 1$, and is rather introduced for technical purpose.
-We define the first and second (matrix) moments of $ \tilde{Z}(t)$ jointly to the state of the Markov chain $X_{N_t}$ as
+Note that $s=(s_1,...,s_k)$ is assumed to be such that $s_j\in \nbR$ for all $j=1,...,k$ so that \eqref{def_mgf} is well defined, i.e. the expectation is finite.
+Definition \eqref{def_mgf} may include the case where the $s_j$'s are complex and purely imaginary, in which case $\tilde{\psi}(s,t)$ is the characteristic function of $\tilde{Z}(t)$ jointly to $X_{N_t}$; this will particularly be the case in the proof of Theorem \ref{theo_deterministic_psi}.
+Note also that $X_0$ in \eqref{def_mgf} has no direct physical interpretation here, as the batch sizes/claims sizes are given by $X_i$, $i\ge 1$, and is rather introduced for technical purpose.
+We define the first and second (matrix) moments of $ \tilde{Z}(t)$ jointly to the state of the Markov Chain $X_{N_t}$ given the initial state $X_0$ as

 respectively.
 We remark that the mgf defined in (\ref{def_mgf}) is different from the one studied in \cite{RW17} which does not consider Markovian assumption for a vector $X_i$ and joint structure with the state $X_{N_t}$ conditioning on the initial state $X_0$.